Posted on Saturday, September 10th, 2022 at 6:05 pm

 When Will the Insurance Company Respond to My Demand Letter?

 - Claim size – Large claims can take a while for the insurance carrier to review.
-For example, if there are years of medical records to comb through, it’s unlikely you’ll receive a quick response.
+For example, if there are years of medical records to comb through, you’ll unlikely receive a quick response.

-- Ongoing communication – Submitting a demand letter and waiting around for a response isn’t productive.
-If your lawyer calls or emails the insurance company regularly for claim status, it’s likely that your claim won’t fall through the cracks.
+- Ongoing communication – Submitting a demand letter and waiting for a response isn’t productive.
+If your lawyer calls or emails the insurance company regularly for claim status, likely, your claim won’t fall through the cracks.

 Abel Law Firm has represented accident victims in Oklahoma since 1976.
 Our Oklahoma City personal injury attorneys have over 150 years of combined legal experience.
 Our team understands the challenges you face after an accident and strives to provide the guidance and support necessary for you to get through this traumatic experience.